Where can I purchase the necessary items for synchro?

 All competitive routines have custom-designed handmade suits.
-These suits are more fragile than typical suits and require extra care.
-Routine suits are
+These suits are more fragile than typical swimsuits and require extra care.
+Routine suits

-never to be worn for anything other than a water demo or competition unless otherwise instructed by a coach.
+cannot to be worn for anything other than water demos or competitions.
 It is difficult and expensive to replace custom suits.
-The first, most important thing

 - Keep the suit on a hanger when not in use.

-- It is normal for sequins or embellishments to fall off during use.
+- It is normal for sequins or embellishments to fall off.
 These will be repaired at the coach’s discretion.

 What costs can I expect on top of monthly fees?

 Competitive athletes buy these mandatory items in their first year and replace them, item by item, as they grow and wear out of them.
 Club uniforms are